exiled-apes/candy-machine-mint/README.md

 #### 2. Define your environment variables (.env file)

-Update the following environment variables in the .env file:
+Rename the `.env.example` file at the root directory to `.env` and update the following variables in the `.env` file:

 ```
 REACT_APP_CANDY_MACHINE_ID=__PLACEHOLDER__
 ```

-This is the Candy Machine Pubkey you get once you upload & create your candy machine in Metaplex project.
+set __PLACEHOLDER__ with the candy machine pubkey you get once you upload & create your candy machine in Metaplex project.
 You can find back the value from the `.cache/temp.json` file of your Metaplex project.
 This file is created when you run the `ts-node candy-machine-v2-cli.ts upload ...` command.

 ```
 REACT_APP_SOLANA_NETWORK=devnet